 #3… Copy - Quotes, Bullet Points, Testimonials, Etc.

 The website copy… aka, the ‘written wording on the page,’ is the third vital zone to get right if you want a winning landing page.

 On my previous landing page, I used a quote and a quick 2-sentence blurb as the main content to describe my offer.
 But I changed this up after a while.
 I turned the blurb into bullet points, just to see which one would end up working better.

-Note: Testing is actually really important, and we will get to that in just a minute!
+Note: You are never one funnel away from real success, Testing is the critical ingredient, and we will get to that in just a minute!

 Basically, the body of your landing page should consist of the answers to the question “what’s in it for me?”